This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 ==============================================

-The Kilauea Volcano is really acting up right now.
-There isn't a lot of updates for us.
+The Kilauea Volcano is acting up but there isn't a lot of updates or information available for us.
 Since the Volcanoes National Park visitor alert for hazardous fumes on 2/8 we have only had cryptic daily updates from the USGS which mentions that the sulfur dioxide concentrations at the summit are increasing and the Pu'u 'O'o vent is dangerous.
 The CAM of the Pu'u O'o vent shows near zero visibility presumably due to the gases and ash being spewed.
 The Big Island earthquake activity has picked up as well.
 And finally, there is some fairly significant activity with the Tiltmeter for the northwest rim of Kilauea's caldera and the Pu'u 'O'o cone on the northwest flank of the active vent.

-In Hilo today, we are finding our throats sore and near the mall is smells like rotten eggs.
+In Hilo today, near the mall it smelled like rotten eggs.
 All these signs may point to an impending eruption.

 ==============================================

 We got our Kaiser Medical cards in the mail today.
 It will be a relief (and incredible savings) to get off of COBRA.
-I am happy to see Kaiser is making a profit, compared to HSMA (Hawaii's Blue Cross/Blue Shield).
+I am happy to see Kaiser is making a profit.
 Hopefully, that will mean health care will exist in some form in Hawaii for the money we are paying each month.

 ==============================================